sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 Note that import ids are only used in the import phase and they can not be mapped to existing resource ids, because the final resource id is not created based on the import id.
-In other words, if e.g. your test marketplace already has data rows, you cannot reference those rows by import ids in the Intermediary file.
+In other words, if e.g. your dev marketplace already has data rows, you cannot reference those rows by import ids in the Intermediary file.